← Back to projects

 AWS Service Name Blocklist

-A 22-service blocklist (ec2, s3, iam, vpc, lambda, etc.) enforced via whole-word regex matching.
-If the LLM leaks a concrete AWS service name into candidate_subjects, the output is rejected programmatically — not just flagged.
-This forces the model to stay at the abstract resource-class level ('compute instances', not 'EC2').
+22 services on the blocklist (ec2, s3, iam, vpc, lambda, and the rest), matched with whole-word regex.
+If the model leaks a concrete service name into candidate_subjects, the output is rejected.
+Not flagged.
+Not logged.
+Rejected.
+The model has to stay at the abstract resource-class level.
+"Compute instances," not "EC2."

 03